palantirnet/federated-search-demo/README.md

    - These sites are for future use, as Domain support has not yet been ported to D8.
 9. Visit your D7 site at [http://d7.fs-demo.local](http://d7.fs-demo.local)

+You can log in to any of the Drupal sites at `/user` with `admin/admin`.

 ## How do I work on this?

 You can edit code, update documentation, and run git commands by opening files directly from your host machine.